Greetings, Overview and History

 Members of our program of education and research analyze the mechanisms of languages and linguistic codes that enable effective communication among the various traditions and cultures of the world.
 We endeavor to develop basic linguistic theory as well as advanced skills in the utilization of linguistic and cultural information, natural language processing, and language engineering based on mathematical models and grammatical theory.
 Our goal is to establish a system of education and research that transcends traditional frameworks, to provide the best possible training for future leaders in the field.

 We welcome students from diverse academic backgrounds who demonstrate the potential to make a positive contribution to intercultural communication.
 While encouraging them to build on the foundations they have already established, we guide them in the acquisition of the necessary knowledge and skills with a view toward the development of a broad interdisciplinary vision.
 Our curriculum is basically divided into the following three areas of instruction.

-- Area 2：Focus on Language and Communication and Education in Language and Culture
+- Area 2：Focus on Sociolinguistic and Communication Sciences and Second Language Education

-- Area 3：Focus on Linguistics and Language Informatics and Language and Cognitive Science
+- Area 3：Focus on Theoretical Linguistics and Digital Humanities and Language and Cognitive Sciences

 HistoryWhen the Graduate School of Language and Culture was first founded in April of 1989, it offered one master’s level course in Studies in Language and Culture.
 The doctoral program was founded in 1991.
 Since its inception, we have sought to develop a faculty of researchers with strong backgrounds in a broad range of disciplines, from humanities to social sciences to natural sciences, with the aim of establishing a collaborative interdisciplinary system of education and research to promote the development of a truly international information society.